The Greenbox Story · Drawing the Lines

 Maya: “Lee suggested it during the Event Storming session.
 Something about variable box contents?”

 Nobody can give a definitive answer.
-The decision was made months ago, by a team that was half the current size.
+The decision was made over a year ago, by a team that was a third of the current size.

 The LLM explains it wrong